Income Support

-Income Support was an income-related benefit in the United Kingdom for some people who are on a low income, but had a reason for not actively seeking work.
-Claimants of Income Support could be entitled to certain other benefits, for example, Housing Benefit, Council Tax Reduction, Child Benefit, Carer's Allowance, Child Tax Credit and help with health costs.
+Income Support was an income-related benefit in the United Kingdom for some people who were on a low income, but had a reason for not actively seeking work.
+Claimants of Income Support could be entitled to certain other benefits – for example, Housing Benefit, Council Tax Reduction, Child Benefit, Carer's Allowance, Child Tax Credit and help with health costs.
 A person with capital over £16,000 could not get Income Support, and savings over £6,000 affected how much Income Support can be received.
-Claimants had to be between 16 and Pension Credit age, work fewer than 16 hours a week, and have a reason why they were not actively seeking work (caring for a child under 5 years old or someone who receives a specified disability benefit).
+Claimants had to be between 16 and the age in which eligible for State Pension, work fewer than 16 hours a week, and have a reason why they were not actively seeking work (caring for a child under 5 years old or someone who receives a specified disability benefit).

 Lone parents

 Claimants could receive income support if they are a lone parent and responsible for a child under five who is a member of their household.
 A claimant is considered responsible for a child in any week if receiving child benefit for the child.
 However, if a claimant arranged for their child benefit to be paid to someone else, for example, an ex-partner, the claimant would still be treated as receiving the child benefit.